tfull/yacc/Scala/example/C/README.md

 ## Validation

-do not work accurately
+This program do not work accurately because of mysterious bug.
-various errors occur by various compiler and OS
+Various errors occur by various compiler and OS.

-### Examples of Errors
+Here is the list of examples.

-1. g++ 4.9.2 (by Homebrew) in MacOS X 10.9
+### 1. g++ 4.9.2 (by Homebrew) in MacOS X 10.9
-1.1.
+#### 1.1.
 1st time
 ```
 shell$ ./bin/Main
 1 + 2